indic-transliteration/sanscript.js/README.md

 For help in creating `schemeData`, see the comments on the `addBrahmicScheme` and `addRomanScheme` functions.

 ### Testing

-We use qunit.
-Just install the dev dependencies with `yarn` and then open [test/index.html](test/index.html) to see the tests run.
+We use `qunit` for testing.
+After installing dependencies, you can either:

+* run `npm run test` to run tests from the command line
+* open [test/index.html](test/index.html) to run tests in the browser

 ### Publishing to npm
 `npm publish --access public`